 Perform Acts of Service for Neighbors

 Getting the whole family together and ready on time to head out and volunteer for your community might seem daunting.
 Think on a smaller scale and brainstorm things you can do for your neighbors.
-Make a service schedule so you have set times for achieving this goal.
+Make a service schedule, so you have set times for achieving this goal.
 Think about elderly neighbors needing lawn care help or families with several young kids who might benefit from some rest and relief.
 Charity truly starts at home, and just because you do something on a smaller scale doesn't make it any less important.

 Financial Goal Ideas for Families

-While parents are mostly responsible for household finances, kids can contribute too.
+While parents are mostly responsible for household finances, kids can contribute to family finances, too.
 Think of ways kids can help you save money to keep financial stress at bay.
 When they contribute to important family needs, they feel capable, connected, and confident.

 Decrease Your Household Spending